 - Increased socialization.
 Of specific concern in older adults is the propensity for isolation.
 Taking classes allows for the experience of community and camaraderie that is so critical to our general feeling of wellbeing, together with the opportunity to form lasting friendships with others who share similar interests.

 In addition to onsite courses, there are endless opportunities to learn online, in the comfort of home.
 And in many instances, classes on the web are offered at no cost, or at a decreased rate for seniors who aren’t wanting to earn academic credits.
 Seniors can choose from a number of topics of interest, and work at their own individual pace and according to their own schedule.
 AARP provides a list of e-learning websites for seniors here, ranging from cooking tips to learning new languages, computer programming, musical skills, and a lot more.

-Home With You Senior Care, the memory care Baltimore families trust, is dedicated to ensuring senior loved ones optimize quality of life on a daily basis, and we take pleasure in providing the help needed to encourage lifelong learning.
+Home With You Senior Care, providers of live in care in Hampstead and nearby areas, is dedicated to ensuring senior loved ones optimize quality of life on a daily basis, and we take pleasure in providing the help needed to encourage lifelong learning.
 Our professional care staff can help research courses of interest, set up online programs, provide transportation and accompaniment to onsite classes, and even take care of housework, meals, and laundry to allow older adults to focus on their newfound passion!

 Reach out to us any time at 410-756-0959 to learn more about our Hampstead area home care, services and help a senior loved one in your life take the first step towards a richer and healthier lifestyle.